Amplitude analysis and branching fraction measurement of the decay $D^0 \to K^0_S\pi^0\pi^0$: Branching fraction measurement

 The uncertainty of limited MC sample size is obtained by $\sqrt{ )^2}$, where $f_{i}$ is the tag yield fraction, $\epsilon_{i}$ is the signal efficiency and $\delta_{\epsilon_i}$ is the uncertainty of signal efficiency of tag mode $i$.
 The corresponding uncertainty is determined to be 0.1\%.

 \item Amplitude model:

 The uncertainty from the amplitude model is determined by varying the amplitude model parameters based on their error matrix 600 times.
 A Gaussian function is used to fit the distribution of 600 DT efficiencies and the fitted width divided by the mean value is taken as an uncertainty, which is 0.1\%.
-The uncertainty associated with the amplitude model is estimated by varying the fitted parameters based on the covariance matrix.

 \item BFs of subsequent decays:

 In this measurement, the BFs of the daughter particles are quoted from the PDG~\cite{PDG}, which are $\mathcal{B}(K_S^0 \to \pi^+ \pi^-)=(69.20\pm 0.05)\%$ and $\mathcal{B}(\pi^0 \to \gamma \gamma)=(98.823\pm 0.034)\%$.
 Based on these values, the $\mathcal{B}_{\text{sub}}$ in Eq.~(\ref{BR-formula}) is calculated to be $(67.58\pm0.06)\%$.
 The associated uncertainty is assigned to be 0.1\% of the total BF.